SophieDeBenedetto/blog/testing_elixir_with_mox.md

 Mox.defmock(ApiClientBehaviourMock, for: GithubClient.ApiClientBehaviour)
 ```

-Note that we are mocking the behavior directly, _not_ the module that uses it.
+Notice that we are mocking the behavior directly, _not_ the module that uses it.

 *Note: In order for the `test/support/mocks.ex` file to be compiled by our application, we need to add the following to our mix file:*